Where to Buy School Textbooks in Spain

 Where Should You Buy School Textbooks?

 One of the main problems when you reserve textbooks in a store is that you won’t know the price beforehand.
-Buying online solves this, but you’ll be responsable for reserving the correct books so check if returns can be made.
+Buying online has the advantage of knowing the price immediately, but you’ll be responsable for reserving the correct books so check the returns policy.

-Store card holders can order textbooks before 25 Sep and get a 10€ voucher for every 70€ spent.
-The voucher can be used from 16 Aug for a single purchase only on stationery, school bags and clothing and computers.
+Order textbooks before 1 Aug and get a 10€ voucher for every 70€ spent.
+The voucher can be used from 16 Aug to 30 Sep on a single purchase of computers, stationery, school bags and kids’ clothing.

-Carrefour offers the opportunity to finance your textbooks purchase in three months interest-free (and no admin charge) if you have a Carrefour Visa Pass card.
+Carrefour offers the opportunity to finance your textbooks purchase in three months interest-free (no arrangement fee) if you have a Carrefour Visa Pass card.

-El Corte Ingles and Hipercor offer a voucher for 5% of the cost of the textbooks.
-Use the voucher for school materials purchased before Oct.
+El Corte Ingles and Hipercor offer a voucher for 5% of the total cost of the textbooks.
+Vouchers can only be used for school materials and kids’ clothing purchased before Oct.

 Fill in a reservation form in store and once they have all your books ready you’ll receive an SMS message.
 Alternatively you can order online with the ISBN numbers, delivery is free on orders over 19€ (note that the 5% discount normally applied to book purchases is not valid for school textbooks).

-Store card holders can buy now and start to pay in three months in up to a total of 9 months interest-free (admin cost between 2€ and 9€, depending on the total price of books purchased).
+Store card holders can buy now and start to pay in three months in up to a total of 9 months interest-free (arrangement fee of between 2€ and 9€, depending on the total price of books purchased).

 El Corte Ingles also accepts vouchers for deferred payment authorised by local authorities across Spain.
 You will have to collect the books in store and show all the necessary documentation.